 Best Hikes on the East Coast in Maine

 Did you say a hike with iron rungs and ladders, plus some boulder scrambling?
 I’m in!
 And it’s in a National Park?
 Pinch me, I’m dreaming!

 I seriously don’t know what’s taking me so long to get to Maine!
 Our family loves national parks and adrenaline filled hikes like Angel’s Landing in Zion National Park so naturally this short and scary 2 miler in Acadia would be right up our alley.

 Note that this trail is closed between March 15 and August 15 due to falcon nesting and you definitely don’t want to do this if it is raining.
 Also, leave the hiking sticks in the car because you’ll want both hands ready for this one.

-While in Acacia, make sure to check out James @ Travel Collectings favorite hike, The Beehive as well as 3 other hikes he recommends in Acadia NP.
+While in Acacia, make sure to check out James @ Parks Collectings favorite hike, The Beehive as well as 3 other hikes he recommends in Acadia NP.

 2 | The Beehive, Acadia NP